VenessaAsiedu/11157784_Frontend-Grading-Assignment/README.md

 This will start the application on `localhost` at the default port.

-Describe.
+Describtion
-Students will use this website to check theit grade and
+Students will use this website to check their grade and report to their intructors if a grade hasnt been recorded or isnt reflecting.